Five Element Acupuncture:

 PREVENTION

-Acupuncture was practiced in ancient China to prevent disease, which remains an important use of acupuncture today.
-Keeping energy balanced helps keep people healthy.
-However, people often come to acupuncture when trying to treat an illness, sometimes as a last resort after trying many other therapies.
+Acupuncture was practiced in ancient China to prevent disease, which remains an important use of Five Element Acupuncture today.
+Keeping energy balanced helps keep people healthy by promoting overall wellness.
+However, patients often come to acupuncture when trying to treat an illness, sometimes as a last resort after trying many other alternative therapies.
+This whole person approach allows practitioners to address both physical and emotional aspects of health, utilizing the ancient wisdom of eastern medicine.

 TREATING DISEASE

-Acupuncture stimulates the immune system and healing process.
-The World Health Organization lists many conditions for which it considers acupuncture to be helpful.
+Acupuncture stimulates the immune system and healing process, making it an effective form of alternative medicine.
+The World Health Organization lists many conditions for which it considers five element acupuncture to be helpful.
 These include:

 • ADDICTION